streampipes/streampipes-docs/docs/dev-guide-tutorial-processors.md

 <div class="admonition tip">
 <div class="admonition-title">Tip</div>
 <p>By default, the container registers itself using the hostname later used by the Docker container, leading to a 404 error when you try to access an RDF description.
-       For local development, you need to change the hostname in Consul to `localhost`.
+       For local development, we provide an environment file in the ``development`` folder.
+You can add your hostname here, which will override settings from the Config class.
-       Open the class `TemplateConfig.java` and change the value defined in the `HOST` variable from `template-flink` to `localhost`.
+       For instance, use the IntelliJ ``EnvFile`` plugin to automatically provide the environment variables upon start.
 </p>
 </div>